jdonald/firefox-armhf/esr.md

     patch -p1 < path/to/firefox-armhf/esr.patch

 It seems the PYTHON and SHELL variables are practically required now.
-There are so many environment variables now that it makes sense to export all of them into the local shell.
+At this point there are so many environment variables that it makes sense to export all of them into the local shell.

     export PKG_CONFIG_PATH=/usr/lib/arm-linux-gnueabihf/pkgconfig